22 Ways To Overcome Gender Stereotypes

-When you build your self-esteem based on your gender, you limit yourself to only seeing the good in yourself if it reinforces your preconceived notions of what you should be as a man or a woman.
+When you build your self-esteem around the identities ascribed to your gender, that offers a great avenue and model to follow.
+In some cases, however, it can limit people to only seeing good in themselves if it reinforces their preconceived notions regarding the relationship between gender and identity.
 Yet, many parts of who you are have nothing at all to do with your biological sex.
 If you celebrate every good thing about yourself, you'll likely find yourself going well beyond gender stereotypes.

 - Look for Work Opportunities In All Your Areas of Interest, Regardless Of Gender Expectations.

 Looking for work can be a daunting task for anyone.
 When you automatically eliminate job opportunities from your search because they don't fit with what you think a man or woman should do, you make the task even more difficult.
-Instead, look at the full range of job opportunities and allow yourself to consider any job that sounds interesting and within your capabilities.
+Instead, look at the full range of job opportunities.
+Allow yourself to consider any position that sounds interesting and within your capabilities.

 - Write Fiction That Promotes Gender Equality.

 Well-written prose can have a powerful impact on culture.
-If you write fiction, whether you write stories, screenplays, or novels, you can work to change female stereotypes with each word you write.
+If you write fiction, such as stories, screenplays, or novels, you can work to change female stereotypes with each word you write.

 - Allow Time and Space to Care For Others Whether You're A Male or Female.